Series 14 Compliance Officer Exam Guide

 Learn the margin, day-trading, prime-brokerage, and joint-back-office concepts that Series 14 uses to test credit-regulation awareness.

-Learn the broad delegation, supervisory-process, and soft-dollar concepts tested in the Series 14 general-supervision chapter.
+Learn the delegation, supervisory-process, reporting, business-continuity, and soft-dollar concepts tested in Series 14 general supervision.

-Learn the underwriting, tender-offer, control-security, private-placement, and limited-offering framework tested in Series 14.
+Learn the underwriting, tender-offer, control-security, private-placement, limited-offering, and MNPI control framework tested in Series 14.

 • Underwriting, M&A, and Restructuring